Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

  <figure style={{ textAlign: 'center' }}>
    <img
      src="/posts/python-abi-abi3t/api_vs_abi.png"
      alt='A two-panel hand-drawn diagram contrasting the API and the ABI.
 The left panel, in violet and marked with a small C-source-file icon, is titled "API — Application Programming Interface" and lists three things the API covers, each with a code example: function signatures (PyObject *PyDict_GetItemRef(…)); macros, typedefs, and inline functions (Py_INCREF(op)); and the header you compile against (#include "Python.h").
-The right panel, in blue and marked with a small computer-chip icon, is titled "ABI — Application Binary Interface" and lists three things the ABI covers: exported symbol names (PyDict_GetItemRef); struct sizes and field offsets, illustrated by a memory-layout diagram of PyObject as two 8-byte fields — ob_refcnt at byte offset 0 and ob_type at offset 8, 16 bytes total; and platform-specific details, illustrated by a matrix of operating systems (rows: Windows, macOS, and Linux) against CPU architectures (columns: x86-64, arm64, and ppc64le), with a green dot marking each supported build — x86-64 and arm64 for all three operating systems, and ppc64le for Linux only.' style={{position:'relative'}}
+The right panel, in green and marked with a small computer-chip icon, is titled "ABI — Application Binary Interface" and lists three things the ABI covers: exported symbol names (PyDict_GetItemRef, Py_IncRef); struct sizes and field offsets, illustrated by a memory-layout diagram of PyObject as two 8-byte fields — ob_refcnt at byte offset 0 and ob_type at offset 8, 16 bytes total; and platform-specific details, illustrated by a matrix of operating systems (rows: Windows, macOS, and Linux) against CPU architectures (columns: x86-64, arm64, and ppc64le), with a green dot marking each supported build — x86-64 and arm64 for all three operating systems, and ppc64le for Linux only.' style={{position:'relative'}}
    />
  </figure>